smecsia/kotlin-standalone/README.md

 ## Drawbacks

-There is a `src/util` directory containing the primitive thread pool and blocking queue implementations, that should be easily found within the java standard library.
+* There is a `src/util` directory containing the primitive thread pool and blocking queue implementations, that should be easily found within the java standard library.
 The reason for this is that Avian does not implement many parts of jdk and we have to "reinvent a wheel" for some features.
+* Performance is worse than with Oracle JDK.
+I believe this is because Oracle JDK is highly optimized in many ways.

 ## Advanced settings